The Magick Path of Tantra

 Enlightenment is an expression of divine equality.

 The Tantra or Nath way of life can best be described as a state of mind.
 In no way can it be mistaken for an agglomeration of rules, morals, or prohibitions.
 It assumes that human beings can and want to live without them.
 Even when it advises you to do or not to do something, it is not a rule but a guideline to spare you trouble and pain.
 But you are still free to do and think as you wish.
-Of course, our way of life has many physical aspects, but our minds still determine the success or the pleasure from an act.
-Our life should have a plan and purpose since most people blunder their way through life and generate misery for themselves and for others too.
-Our aims in life are to enjoy peace, freedom, and happiness in this life but also to avoid rebirth onto this earth plane.
+Of course, our way of life has many physical aspects, but our minds still determine the success or the pleasure derived from an act.
+Our life should have a plan and purpose, as most people blunder their way through life and generate misery for themselves and for others.
+Our aims in life are to enjoy peace, freedom, and happiness in this life, but also to avoid rebirth onto this earth plane.
 All this depends not on divine benevolence but on the way we ourselves think and act.

 The personal attitude, determination, and outlook of a man or woman can bring about their successful transformation from a mundane clod or rat-racer into a magician.
 A magician, in the sense in which I use the word, is one whose life and living are not occasioned by the exterior world and environment, but one who is able to manipulate the world and live a life of peace, freedom, and happiness.

 While I have a tendency to shun autobiographical notes, there are occasions when they may serve as guidelines to others who want to experience the explosive awakening into our spiritual reality.
-The Nath-Tantra-Kaula way of life is a state of mind and only positive, powerful think can guide us to success.
+The Nath-Tantra-Kaula way of life is a state of mind, and only positive, powerful think can guide us to success.

-It came about this way.
-I long looked for a small town where the traditional “peace of mind” was a part of the environment.
-I was living with a Brahmin family in Ahmedabad, the Garden of Ahmed, who set himself up as Raja of the city.
+It came about this way: I long searched for a small town where the traditional “peace of mind” was a part of the environment.
+I was living with a Brahmin family in Ahmedabad, the Garden of Ahmed.
 Ahmedabad was, until recent times, the capital of Gujarat.
-Raja Ahmed had a younger brother Mehmad to whom he gave a small kingdom of which Mehmadabad was the capital.
-Mehmad built his palace by the Vatrak river which flows by Mehmadabad.
+Raja Ahmed of Ahmedabad had a grandson, Mahmud, to whom he gave a small kingdom, of which Mehmadabad was the capital.
+Mahmud built his palace by the Vatrak River, which flows by Mehmadabad.
 A group of disciples took me from Ahmedabad and put me in a hut by that same Vatrak River.
-Mehmad was unique.
-He was outwardly a Muslim but was well known as a sincere devotee of the Goddess Maha Kali.
-When he was a baby, his mother practiced the art of mithridatism on him and gave him small but increasing doses of poison to give him immunity against the action of any intending poisoner.
-In those days a flask of wine or a plate of food could sometimes be your last.
-The name is taken from Mithridates VI the Great, King of Pontus, (120-63 BC) who developed immunity to poisoning by taking gradually increasing doses.

-One Sunday, a Parsee disciple brought a taxi load of Western people to my little hut by the river.
-The distance by road is only 30 km, and it is surprising the number of people they get in an Indian taxi.
-They had come to Ahmedabad to take a course of training for people working in nursery schools.
+One Sunday, a Parsi disciple brought a taxi load of Western people to my little hut by the river.
+The distance by road is only 30 km, and it is surprising how many people they manage to fit in an Indian taxi.
+They had come to Ahmedabad to take a training course for people working in nursery schools.
 They all invited me to visit them the following weekend.
 The visit took place and was very eventful.
 Many of them, mostly the ladies, asked me to give them a Sanskrit name.
-One of them asked me to sleep in a spare room, next to her own.
+One of them asked me to sleep in a spare room next to her own.
 I gave her the name Shakti Devi.
-Some complicated plan was developing, and Shakti made a bed for me in the room next to her.
-Unfortunately, a clash matured.
-Shakti woke in the night and found my bed empty.
-She found me in bed with another girl.
-Fortunately, Shakti was a clever girl.
-She took a holiday from the course and stayed with me in the hut for a couple of weeks.
-I still did not relate Shakti to my Tantric way of life.

-Sometimes I think that before swine I’m casting
+Sometimes I think that before swine, I’m casting

 Great pearls of Tantra and Joy everlasting.

-Gentle the art of the Magick Connection
+Gentle the art of the Magick Connection,

 Glean from the Cosmos the supreme selection.

-I will be ever grateful to Shakti for stimulating my second great experiment in attaining realization or enlightenment.
+After the war, I had the use of a small field at High Beech, on the edge of Epping Forest.
+I lived in a tent for three years.
+Near this field, on a vast tract of land owned by the Salvation Army, I noticed a small memorial.
+I climbed the locked gate and read the inscription.
+It marked the spot where Queen Boadicea took poison after her defeat by the Roman troops.
+She knew that if captured alive she would be taken to Rome to suffer the indignity of being sold and of serving as a slave.
+What a woman!I will be ever grateful to Shakti for stimulating my second great experiment in attaining realization or enlightenment.
 My first experiment was made after World War II.
-I volunteered for service as soon as war was declared.
-I served in the Royal Army Medical Corp as a physiotherapist and occupational therapist (no jokes please about Physio, the rapist).
-Due to the grotesque and bizarre paradoxes of the British Army, I only held the rank of Corporal though serving as an unpaid Sargent.
+I volunteered for service as soon as the war was declared and served in the Royal Army Medical Corps as a physiotherapist and occupational therapist (no jokes, please, about “Physio, the rapist”).
+Due to the grotesque and bizarre paradoxes of the British Army, I only held the rank of Corporal, though serving as an unpaid Sargent.
 I was recommended for a commission five times, but as I had earlier fought in Spain with the International Brigade, I was suspected of political associations which I did not hold.
 If you criticized blunders and muddle, you would be classified as a dangerous agitator.
-I took the opportunity to investigate the occult world and practice some spasmodic meditation, several times in the Great Pyramid and the Sphinx Temple at Giza as well as at many other ancient locations in the Australian Western Desert and Italy.
+I took the opportunity to investigate the occult world and practice some spasmodic meditation, several times in the Great Pyramid and the Sphinx Temple at Giza, as well as at many other ancient locations in the Australian Western Desert and Italy.

 After the war, I had the use of a small field at High Beech, on the edge of Epping Forest.
 I lived in a tent for three years.
 Near this field, on a vast tract of land owned by the Salvation Army, I noticed a small memorial.
 I climbed the locked gate and read the inscription.
 It marked the spot where Queen Boadicea took poison after her defeat by the Roman troops.
-She knew that if captured alive she would be taken to Rome to suffer the indignity of being sold and of serving as a slave.
+She knew that if captured alive, she would be taken to Rome to suffer the indignity of being sold and serving as a slave.
 What a woman!

-Walking a path without guidance and one about which I had no previous experience, I assumed that realization would take place during one of my meditation sessions.
+Walking a path without guidance, and one about which I had no previous experience, I assumed that realization would take place during one of my meditation sessions.
 It was not to be.
 As I had to attend to some mundane chores, I returned to my small flat for the weekend.
-I took a hot bath, then went to the lounge, put on the gramophone and went back to the bathroom to collect a few oddments.
+I took a hot bath, then went to the lounge, put on the gramophone, and went back to the bathroom to collect a few oddments.
 It was a self-contained flat, so I was wearing no clothes.
 It was time for the freak-out.
 As I returned to the lounge and was crossing the carpet in the center of the room, everything seemed to vanish, and I was floating above the houses.
 Before me, there was a vast, dense cloud.
 As I looked at it, it seemed to evaporate and to reveal a giant image of Shiva made of ice or some transparent material.
-I looked down to see the dark grey slate roofs of the houses, only to find myself suddenly standing on the carpet in the middle of my lounge.
-I felt I knew everything but most of all, I knew I had to go to India.
+I looked down to see the dark gray slate roofs of the houses, only to find myself suddenly standing on the carpet in the middle of my lounge.
+I felt I knew everything, but most of all, I knew I had to go to India.
 There was to be some delay.
-I went to Australia to enjoy their delightful climate, and to save some money I went on a population expansion scheme which required one to pay only ten British pounds for the trip.
+I went to Australia to enjoy their delightful climate, and to save some money, I went on a population expansion scheme which required one to pay only ten British pounds for the trip.
 After this delay, I did not arrive in Bombay until Guru Purnima, July of 1953.

 Shakti solved a great problem.
 I installed her as my goddess in my hut by the Vatrak River in Mehmadabad.
 I had already found this location, unique among all the places in India.
 I mused many times on the people in foreign lands who craved peace of mind and the place in which they could attain it.
 Mehmadabad was such a place, and I had found it.
 I talked to Shakti about the Nath-Tantra trip, but Shakti’s interest was only in sex and not the trimmings.
 She had overstated her financial position and had only one thousand rupees when she arrived.
 Six hundred of these rupees she spent in the first few days on colored photographs.